-The three in-class exams will each be 75 minutes long.
-Everything discussed in class, experienced within an activity or assignment, or found in the suggested homework is fair game for content on an exam.
+The three in-class exams will last the entire class period.
+Everything discussed in class, experienced within an activity or assignment, or found in the homework, reading assignment, or explanation is fair game for content on an exam.
 You will be expected to show all of your work and many items will require expository writing (as in explanations).
 The third exam will be during the official final exam time.
 The complete final exam schedule can be viewed at http://registrar.tamu.edu/General/FinalSchedule.aspx